IEAS Director

 2013- 2022

-Kevin O'Brien is the Walter and Elise Haas Chair Professor in Asian Studies and the Alann P. Bedford Professor of Asian Studies and Professor of Political Science.
+Kevin O'Brien, Jack M. Forcey Professor in Political Science, served as Director of the Institute of East Asian Studies from 2013-2022.
 His interests include Social Movements, Comparative Legislatures, Local Elections, and Political Reform.
 He has served as Director of the Institute of East Asian Studies since July 2013.

 A student of Chinese politics in the reform era, Professor O'Brien has written articles on topics such as legislative politics, local elections, fieldwork strategies, popular protest, policy implementation, and village-level political reform.
 He is the author of Reform Without Liberalization: China's National People's Congress and the Politics of Institutional Change (Cambridge, 1990, paperback, 2008) and the co-author of Rightful Resistance in Rural China (Cambridge, 2006).
 He is the co-editor of Engaging the Law in China: State, Society and Possibilities for Justice (Stanford, 2005, paperback 2010) and Grassroots Elections in China (Routledge, 2011), and the editor of Popular Protest in China (Harvard, 2008).
 His most recent work centers on the Chinese state and theories of popular contention, particularly as concerns "soft repression" and the policing of protest.